meeg-lab/meeg-lab.github.io/_team/showq-abdelaziz.md

 Showq completed her Bachelor's degree in Medical Analysis from the University of Jordan and joined the MEEG lab in Spring 2022.

-In her project, she screens multi-drug resistant (MDR) bacteria from sewage wastewater and characterizes the isolates using whole-genome sequencing.
+In her project, she screened multi-drug resistant (MDR) bacteria from sewage wastewater and characterizes the isolates using whole-genome sequencing.